wjase/mwweb/docs/pages/exhibitions/index.md

 23rd February to 25th March 2023: Solo Show "Throwing Shapes" at The Pound Arts Centre, Pound Pill, Corsham, SN13 9HX.
 On 2nd March, Becky Powers responded to the paintings through an aerial dance performance.

-25th February to 1st April 2023, Limerance is in the group Show "Darkness to Light" at the Atkinson Gallery, Millfield School, 8 - 16 Glaston Road, Street, BA16 0YD.
+25th February to 1st April 2023, Limerance was selected for the group Show "Darkness to Light" at the Atkinson Gallery, Millfield School, 8 - 16 Glaston Road, Street, BA16 0YD.

 Coming Up: